alteryx/ayx-developer-sdk/docs/references/ayx-plugin-cli.md

 #### Add Plugin

 Once your workspace is ready, run `create-ayx-plugin`.
-You will be asked to define these items:
+You need to define these items:

 -   Tool Name: The display name of the tool in Alteryx Designer.